microverseinc/project-redux-bookstore/milestones/MILESTONE_1.md

    - Documentation: [https://github.com/facebook/create-react-app/tree/next/packages/react-scripts](https://github.com/facebook/create-react-app/tree/next/packages/react-scripts)
 4. You should initialize the project directory structure
    - Create `/src` directory
    - Add `index.js` to /src directory and import React libraries there.
-Use ReactDOM to render basic markup: [https://reactjs.org/docs/react-dom.html](https://reactjs.org/docs/react-dom.html)
+Use ReactDOM to render the basic markup: [https://reactjs.org/docs/react-dom.html](https://reactjs.org/docs/react-dom.html)
    - Create `/public` directory
    - Add `index.html` file with basic HTML template.
-Make sure your html includes root selector with ID so you can attach React render to it.
+Make sure your html includes a root div with a unique ID so you can render React into it.